 Met de door u aangeboden game kan de doelgroep op een speelse manier de dilemma's en obstakels rondom ondernemerschap ervaren.
 Dit vindt het beoordelingsteam een leuk en innovatief idee.
 Er is creatief nagedacht over hoe je deze groep geïnteresseerd kan krijgen.
 De oplossing is geschikt voor schaalvergroting.

 The project originated as an application to a call “Meer vrouwelijke tech-startups” by the Ministry of Economic Affairs and Climate, and the above quote is taken from their official letter of...rejection.

 The project proposal was not awarded a final place within this challenge due to the committee's disbelief in our ability to create the prototype in the time frame and within the indicated budget.
 We encountered a lack of technical expertise in regards to IT development with this committee, moreover the lack of knowledge of zero-code development methods.
 This is a significant driver why they opted for traditional approaches that are within the comfort zone of the actors involved.

 When we are told no, we are inspired to push through and do better.
 This ‘rejection’ (and validation!) gave us the needed boost to actually start working on the project implementation.
 Challenge was definitely accepted!

-Less than 4 months later we built the first version of our data-driven educational role-playing game for future female entrepreneurs.
-In essence, it is a serious game that is fun to play.
+Less than 4 months later we had our first VALIDATED version of our data-driven educational role-playing game for future female entrepreneurs.
+In essence, it is a startup game for women.